jcjcricket/demo/README.md

 Fork it and change `db.json` values or create a repo with a `db.json` file.

-Create a repository on GitHub (<your-username>/<your-repo>) Create a db.json file
+1.Create a repository on GitHub (<your-username>/<your-repo>)
+2.Create a db.json file
-Visit https://my-json-server.typicode.com/<your-username>/<your-repo> to access your server
+3.Visit https://my-json-server.typicode.com/jcjcricket/json-fake-server/ to access your server